 Despite the magnitude of potential casualties and clear guidelines, organizations have often failed to prevent catastrophic events, thus failing their own business objectives for growth and exposing vulnerable populations to life-changing circumstances.
 In most cases, the failures originated from poorly designed risk management strategies, which worked as ineffectively as sand banks do against raging sea waves.
 Lately the scenario has worsened, as threats have compounded, because opponents have resorted to using unconventional means to steal or destroy strategic resources.
 These non-traditional, man-made sources of infrastructure security threats, which broadly include terrorism, cyber-attacks and vandalism, have outgrown the risks originating from natural disasters.

-Infrastructure security risks vary based on industry types and are also unique to sectors within a particular industry.
+infrastructure security design risks vary based on industry types and are also unique to sectors within a particular industry.
 For example, healthcare establishments face the risk of a breach in patients’ records security or worse, accidental harm to the occupants, whereas chemical facilities are vulnerable to terrorist induced hazardous chemical release.
 Heterogeneous infrastructure of the petroleum industry poses unique threats to each of the sectors such as exploration, refining and transportation.
 As all industry-wide and sector-wide assets in different industries face unique vulnerabilities, the prevention and mitigation strategies within the larger risk management framework should also be distinctive and adaptable to the evolving threats.

 For infrastructure security, the risk management strategy involves five main functions: